-The Commissioner has established some community-based awards to show his recognition and thanks to those working so hard on Cumbria’s behalf.
-There are five awards: Outstanding Citizen, Outstanding Young Citizen, Outstanding Community Project, Outstanding Volunteer Award and Outstanding Team or Outstanding Professional.
-From the winner of each category the Commissioner will select an overall winner who will be presented with the Commissioner’s Annual Award.
+The Commissioner established some community-based awards to show his recognition and thanks to those working so hard on Cumbria’s behalf.
+There were five awards: Outstanding Citizen, Outstanding Young Citizen, Outstanding Community Project, Outstanding Volunteer Award and Outstanding Team or Outstanding Professional.
+From the winner of each category the Commissioner selected an overall winner who was presented with the Commissioner’s Annual Award.

 In 2017 nominations were open to individuals and teams from across the community, voluntary or business sectors, where an outstanding contribution has been made to improve community safety, prevent crime, protect vulnerable people and supporting the objectives within the Commissioner’s Police and Crime Plan.
 Further information on the categories, terms and conditions and the nomination form completed can be found by clicking on the links below: